NOLA-musicians-4-Palestine/nm4p_website/_songs/leve_palestina.md

 Chorus [A] - All Play (Rhythm: Malfuf |D--T--T-|) Feature [B] - Point to feature for instrumental call + response

-Loop |: A, B :|
+Loop |: Feature :| Chorus (leve, leve) on cue

 Cue Drums (stay on malfuf) for chants

-come back to Loop A
+Enter back into the song the same as the beginning - Stop on "Krosas" and immediately play the chorus instrumentally

+Loop |: Feature :| Chorus (leve, leve) on cue

 Cue Claps and vocals (like intro)
 ```